Walmart Inc. (NYSE:WMT) Shares Sold by Advisory Resource Group

 The firm also recently declared a quarterly dividend, which will be paid on Tuesday, January 3rd.
 Shareholders of record on Friday, December 9th will be given a dividend of $0.56 per share.
 The ex-dividend date is Thursday, December 8th.
 This represents a $2.24 dividend on an annualized basis and a yield of 1.46%.
 Walmart’s dividend payout ratio (DPR) is presently 45.90%.

 Several equities research analysts recently commented on WMT shares.
-Jefferies Financial Group set a $175.00 target price on Walmart in a report on Thursday, March 17th.
-Royal Bank of Canada started coverage on Walmart in a report on Thursday, January 27th.
-They set an “outperform” rating and a $160.00 target price on the stock.
+Truist Financial started coverage on Walmart in a report on Thursday, January 13th.
+They set a “hold” rating and a $153.00 target price on the stock.
 DA Davidson raised their target price on Walmart from $168.00 to $171.00 and gave the company a “buy” rating in a report on Friday, April 8th.
 BNP Paribas upgraded Walmart from an “underperform” rating to a “neutral” rating and set a $136.00 target price on the stock in a report on Friday, February 11th.
-Finally, Raymond James dropped their price objective on Walmart from $170.00 to $165.00 and set an “outperform” rating on the stock in a report on Tuesday, February 22nd.
+Jefferies Financial Group set a $175.00 target price on Walmart in a report on Thursday, March 17th.
+Finally, Raymond James dropped their target price on Walmart from $170.00 to $165.00 and set an “outperform” rating on the stock in a report on Tuesday, February 22nd.
 Seven research analysts have rated the stock with a hold rating, eighteen have issued a buy rating and one has issued a strong buy rating to the company’s stock.
 According to MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus target price of $167.25.

 About Walmart (Get Rating)